Latin America: Film

 The Guadalajara International Film Festival is considered the most prestigious film festival in Latin America.

-Latin American film is both rich and diverse.
+Latin American film encompasses a wide range of genres and national industries.
 Historically, the main centers of production have been Mexico, Argentina, Brazil, and Cuba.
 Latin American film flourished after sound was introduced in cinema, which added a linguistic barrier to the export of Hollywood film south of the border.

 In 2015, Alejandro González Iñárritu became the second Mexican director in a row to win both the Academy Award for Best Director and the Directors Guild of America Award for Best Director.
 He won his second Oscar in 2016 for The Revenant.

 Mexican cinema began in the silent era from 1896 to 1929 and flourished in the Golden Era of the 1940s.
 It boasted a huge industry comparable to Hollywood at the time, with stars such as María Félix, Dolores del Río, and Pedro Infante.
 In the 1970s, Mexico was the location for many cult horror and action movies.
 More recently, films such as Amores Perros (2000) and Y tu mamá también (2001) enjoyed box office and critical acclaim and propelled Alfonso Cuarón and Alejandro González Iñárritu to the front rank of Hollywood directors.
 Iñárritu in 2010 directed Biutiful and Birdman (2014), Alfonso Cuarón directed Harry Potter and the Prisoner of Azkaban in 2004 and Gravity in 2013.
 A close friend of both, Guillermo del Toro, a top rank Hollywood director in Hollywood and Spain, directed Pan's Labyrinth (2006) and produced El Orfanato (2007).
 Carlos Carrera (The Crime of Father Amaro), and screenwriter Guillermo Arriaga are also some of the best known modern Mexican film makers.
 Rudo y Cursi released in December (2008) in Mexico, was directed by Carlos Cuarón.